jsoverson/wc-interface-issue/README.md

 Any actor that uses an interface like this dies with a `[trap] unreachable executed`.
 The call outputs nothing useful by default, on either the call side or wasmcloud side.

 FWIW: changing the widl to use curly braces vs parens fixes this (e.g. `ListObjects{container: Container}: BlobList`).
 It avoids the `[Method]Args` type abstraction.
-It's not clear if this is expected behavior or a coincidence.
+It's not clear if this is expected behavior or a coincidence, as that isn't valid syntax in similar schemas like GraphQL.

 ## Steps to reproduce